Layer and text styles

 To rename a style:

-- In the Library panel, right-click the style and select Rename on the displayed menu or press
+- In the left panel, right-click the style and select Rename on the displayed menu or press

 F2, if you prefer shortcuts.